rosiwalden/ruby_challenge_one/chapter3/challenges/program/CHECKLIST.md

 Remember to take a screenshot of the PR!
 Upon reaching a conclusion between the feedback and any refactoring that has been applied, you may merge the Pull Request to the `main` branch.

-Upload the screenshot via the form.
+Upload the screenshot and repo link via the [this form](https://airtable.com/shr6mk28x0fy3OrxN?prefill_Item=rubyf_ch3_peer_review).

 A coach will review your code-review in due course.

 What did you find good about this task?
 What new things did you learn?
 Does reviewing code critically inform your decision making?